Ribbon invariants I

 Another issue should be to consider the distribution of $\frac{\gamma}{n}$ in class $\mathcal{A}^{+}$.
 It seems likely that every rational number from $[0,1/2)$ is a value of $\frac{\gamma}{n}$ for some positive ribbon from $\mathcal{A}^{+}$.

-Of course, many questions of that kind may be asked, for example: What is the probability when picking a ribbon with $\sigma=2$ to get a ribbon with $\gamma=0$, or about the probability when picking a ribbon with $\gamma=0$ to get a \textit{Jordan} one, etc.
+Of course, many questions of that kind may be asked, for example: What is the probability while picking a ribbon with $\sigma=2$ to get a ribbon with $\gamma=0$, or about the probability while picking a ribbon with $\gamma=0$ to get a \textit{Jordan} one, etc.

 Let us note finally that the \textit{dual} statement to \hyperref[p14] {Proposition~\ref*{p14}} does not hold true in general.
 This situation seems more intriguing and complicated.

 \textbf{Question.} Let $P\subset\mathbb{S}^{1}$ be a set of $n$ points (\textit{nodes}), $n$ is even, and $\nu:P\rightarrow\left\{ +,-\right\} $ be a \textit{marking} with signature $\sigma$.
 Then, under what conditions is it true that for a given number $k$, satisfying the general inequality $1-\frac{\sigma}{2}\leq k\leq n-1-\frac{\sigma}{2}$, there is a smooth function $\varphi:\mathbb{S}^{1}\rightarrow\mathbb{R}$ with node set $P$, such that for the ribbon $a=(\varphi,\nu)$ we have $\gamma(a)=k$?